-Alzado said “… all the time I was taking steroids, I knew they were making me play better.”
-Then he added, “Now look at me.
-My hair’s gone, I wobble when I walk and have to hold on to someone for support …” Alzado’s problems were caused by brain cancer that he was convinced was triggered by his steroid use.
+"All the time I was taking steroids, I knew they were making me play better," Alzado said.
+“Now look at me.
+My hair’s gone, I wobble when I walk and have to hold on to someone for support.”
+Alzado’s problems were caused by brain cancer that he was convinced was triggered by his steroid use.
 The disease killed him at the age of 43 in May 1993.

 Alzado, of course, was not alone.
 In 2009, almost one in ten retired NFL players admitted to using steroids.
 The confidential poll of more than 2,500 former players was carried out by the Center for the Study of Retired Athletes at the University of North Carolina.

-In an article in Scientific American (March 2008) Michael Shermer writes that, “it is rational for professional cyclists to dope: the drugs are extremely effective as well as difficult or impossible to detect; the payoffs for success are high; and as more riders use them, a ‘clean’ rider may become so non-competitive that he or she risks being cut from the team.”
+In an article in Scientific American, Michael Shermer writes that, “it is rational for professional cyclists to dope: the drugs are extremely effective as well as difficult or impossible to detect; the payoffs for success are high; and as more riders use them, a ‘clean’ rider may become so non-competitive that he or she risks being cut from the team.”

 Shermer goes on to note that the same incentive to take drugs exists in almost every sport.

 A major league baseball player may extend his career by two or three years through bulking up muscle with steroids.
-As the average salary for a major leaguer in 2015 was more than $4 million, plus they still get $100 a day meal allowance, it’s easy to understand the incentive to hang in there a few more years.
+As the average salary for a major leaguer in 2021 was $4.2 million—plus they still get $100 a day meal allowance—it’s easy to understand the incentive to hang in there a few more years.

-But, the dopers are always one step ahead of the testers.
-By the time the authorities got a handle on steroid use many athletes had moved on to blood doping.
-In the early days (the 1970s) this was done by taking blood from a competitor, letting the body replace it, and then sticking it back in before the event.
+The dopers are always one step ahead of the testers.
+By the time the authorities got a handle on steroids, use many athletes had moved on to blood doping.
+In the early days (the 1970s), this was done by taking blood from a competitor, letting the body replace it, and then sticking it back in before the event.
 More blood in the athlete’s body meant higher oxygen levels and better performances.